This Discussion channel is currently closed.

 Default_avatar

-EDMUND BERGAN over 4 years ago
+EDMUND BERGAN about 5 years ago

 Adverting to Rodney Graham's comment, we have here an unavoidable conflict between two worthy policy objectives.
 I agree with the choice made by the Commissioners and, with one exception, the particulars of the proposed resolution.
 In this regard, I agree with those comments suggesting that the residency requirement, where applicable, be extended to one year.